chadxz/personal-website/src/posts/2024-08-23-devopsdays-takeaways.md

 control, rotation policies, and more.
-For me at a startup that is only working in Google Cloud, I think it is best for us to stick to Google Cloud Secrets Manager and, when providing access to Kubernetes workloads, some sort of operator for briding between the Kubernetes world of workload identity (i.e. service accounts and namespaces) and the secret, such as [External Secrets Operator](https://external-secrets.io/latest/).
+For me at a startup that is only working in Google Cloud, I think it is best for us to stick to Google Cloud Secrets Manager and, when providing access to Kubernetes workloads, some sort of operator for bridging between the Kubernetes world of workload identity (i.e. service accounts and namespaces) and the secret, such as [External Secrets Operator](https://external-secrets.io/latest/).